CharlmEsca/Hospital-Survey-Insights/README.md

 - Thus, a hospital improving its efficiency in attending to its patients requests for assistance can possibly increase its satisfaction score.

 ## Dashboard
 This interactive dashboard is on [Tableau Public](https://public.tableau.com/app/profile/charlm.escalera/viz/HCAHPS_Survey_Dashboard/HCAHPSDashboard) and can be filtered by state and hospital size.
-It highlights the metrics mentioned prior of a hospital relative to its cohort when clicked.
+It highlights the metrics mentioned prior to compare a hospital relative to its cohort when clicked.
 Other metrics such as a hospital's survey response rate and total number of surveys are also included.
 <img width="1360" alt="Screenshot 2024-07-30 at 1 12 08 PM" src="https://github.com/user-attachments/assets/00804802-a539-485f-a9f7-9e6bccfa4a20">